Patterson River: Location and features

 As one of the few designated safe harbours on the city side of the bay, the Patterson River is the most popular boating gateway to Port Phillip Bay.
 The thriving canal system of the Patterson Lakes residential area and the wet and dry storage at the Patterson Lakes Marina combine with four public boat ramps to make an extremely busy waterway.

-The river is traversed by the Nepean Highway at Carrum, and the Mornington Peninsula Freeway at Patterson Lakes.

 History

 In 1866, the Carrum Carrum Swamp was surveyed and the land between Mordialloc Creek and Keast Park in Seaford was divided into 18 allotments and sold by auction for around three pounds per acre.
 In 1871 the government opened it for selection.
 The swamp was an impediment to the settlers and there was much discussion on how to reclaim the land, the first contracts for drainage works commenced in 1873.
 Attempts to reclaim the lower swamplands were ineffective.
 In 1876 it was decided to cut a 10 m wide channel to Port Phillip Bay through widening and deepening Carrum Creek.
 It was to be known as the "Patterson Cut" and was named after Sir James Patterson KCMG, at the time the Victorian Minister for Public Works; and later Premier.

 The suburb of Patterson Lakes was to be located in Carrum on what was originally part of the Carrum Carrum Swamp.
 The Carrum Carrum Swamp was drained in 1879 when the Patterson Cut (formed in 1876), and other drainage measures were undertaken to prevent flooding of the Eumemmering Creek, which overflowed into the Carrum Carrum Swamp.
 When the Patterson Cut was dug the area that is now occupied by Patterson Lakes was turned to farmland with mainly dairy cattle.
 By the late 1960s farming activities had just about ceased, and the area was popular with fox and rabbit shooters.

 In 1974 the first soil was turned in the preliminary stages of the development of Patterson Lakes, where sites for housing and apartments overlooking the marina and the river were identified.
 A canal system called the Tidal Canal and the Quiet Lakes were developed, where the Tidal Canal adjoined to the Patterson River.